 Risk type Concise definition of the risk Explanation: Market risk The risk that the entire market of an asset class will decline, thus affecting the prices and values of the assets in the portfolio high the level of the risk reflects the volatility of the stock market.
 Credit risk The risk that an issuer or a counterparty will default low Settlement risk The risk that settlement of a transaction via a payment system will not take place as expected low Liquidity risk The risk that a position cannot be liquidated in a timely manner at a reasonable price moderate since there is a relatively large number of shares of a company compared to the number of shares that are daily traded on average, there is a risk that a position cannot be sold quickly at a reasonable price.
 Exchange or currency risk The risk that the value of an investment will be affected by changes in exchange rates For the share class Classic Shares : high since there are investments in securities that are denominated in currencies other than the Euro, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.
 For the share class Discretionary Shares : high since there are investments in securities that are denominated in currencies other than the Euro, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.
 For the share class Institutional F Shares LU : high since there are investments in securities that are denominated in currencies other than the Euro, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.
-For the share class Classic Shares K&H HUF : high since there are investments in securities that are denominated in currencies other than the Hungarian Forint, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.
+For the share class Institutional Discretionary Shares : high since there are investments in securities that are denominated in currencies other than the Euro, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.

-Concentration risk The risk relating to a large concentration of investments in specific assets or in specific markets moderate there is a concentration in shares of companies that are expected to contribute the most to sustainable development via their core business and which have significant exposure on one or more of the "sustainability themes" or "impact themes" that target social and/or environmental problems.
+For the share class Classic Shares K&H HUF: high since there are investments in securities that are denominated in currencies other than the Hungarian Forint, there is a considerable chance that the value of an investment will be affected by movements in exchange rates.
+Custody risk The risk of loss of assets held in custody with a custodian or sub-custodian low Concentration risk The risk relating to a large concentration of investments in specific assets or in specific markets moderate there is a concentration in shares of companies that are expected to contribute the most to sustainable development via their core business and which have significant exposure on one or more of the "sustainability themes" or "impact themes" that target social and/or environmental problems.
 Performance risk Risks to return high the level of the risk reflects the volatility of the stock market.
 Capital risk Risks to capital moderate There is no capital protection.
 Flexibility risk Inflexibility both within the product and constraints on switching to other providers low Inflation risk Risk of inflation none Environmental factors Uncertainty regarding the immutability of environmental factors, such as the tax regime low